Sinus and Urinary Infection Antibiotics Not Worth the Risk

 The FDA is responsible for approving drugs and manufacturers are supposed to submit ongoing research about the approved drugs.
 Given our understanding of the threats posed by Levaquin, Ciprofloxacin (Cipro), and Avelox, legal action may become necessary if drug makers continue to act irresponsibly in safeguarding the public from potentially hazardous antibiotics.

-If you have been injured by an antibiotic contact the Boston personal injury attorneys at Janet, Jenner & Suggs today.
+If you have been injured by an antibiotic contact the Boston personal injury attorneys at Janet, Janet & Suggs today.